knormoyle/rp2040_si5351_wspr/README.md

 I couldn't think of a good way for deciding when to ignore the usb serial fully in balloon mode..this timeout method is what I came up

+## Interesting current info
+I think I'm seeing 45ma on usb power when sending RF now.
+GPS cold reset current still is the peak current though, I think.

+The 45ma, I think that's 8ma si5351a output drive.
+Been testing on all bands: 20/17/15/12/10m.

+that's at 5v but I think it's the same at 3.6v

+the thing seems to run at 3.3v, there's a voltage reset monitor that keeps things off if the voltage is too low.

+but I think the target with the ldo is around 3.6v voltage for normal balloon operation.

 ## Questions?
 I (Kevin Normoyle) will try to answer all questions or email.